Component

 In addition to the name, components also have a value assigned to it, which is typically also displayed in the schematic.
 For example a capacitor has its capacitance (e.g. 100nF) set as its value.
 When adding a component to a schematic, its value is initially set to the value specified here.
 The value can also be a placeholder, for example {{MPN}}, {{DEVICE}} or {{CAPACITANCE}}.
 If you are unsure, just leave it empty, the component editor will help you to assign a value later.

-Now you need to choose the symbols which represent the component in schematics (also called gates).
-Most components have only one symbol, but you can also add more than one, for example an OpAmp could have separate symbols for power and amplifier.
+Now you need to choose the symbols which represent the component in schematics, called gates in this context.
+Most components have only one gate, but you can also add more than one.
+For example a Quad OpAmp could consist of a power gate and four amplifier gates.
 In our case, select the Single OpAmp symbol we created previously:

 The next step is to define all so-called signals of a component.
 Signals represent the "electrical interface" of a component.
 For example a transistor consists of the signals Base, Collector and Emitter.
 For a component it’s irrelevant whether the "real" transistor has multiple emitter pads, or an additional thermal pad and so on — the component only specifies the three electrical signals.

-LibrePCB automatically extracts the signals from the pins of the specified symbols, so often you don’t have to do this by hand.
-But sometimes you still should adjust the names or properties of these signals.
+LibrePCB automatically extracts the signals from the gates you added in the previous step, so usually you don’t have to do this by hand.
+But sometimes you still need to make some adjustments, like deleting unused signals or changing the properties of some signals.
 For our OpAmp, we check the Required checkbox of all signals to ensure the ERC will raise a warning if these signals are not connected to a net in the schematics:

 Component Editor